HeyPuter/kv.js/README.md

   // Set a key's time to live in seconds without any option kv.expire('username', 60);

-  // Set a key's time to live in seconds only if the key does not exist kv.expire('username', 120, 'NX');
+  // Set a key's time to live in seconds only if the key does not have an expiry time kv.expire('username', 120, 'NX');

-  // Set a key's time to live in seconds only if the key exists kv.expire('username', 180, 'XX');
+  // Set a key's time to live in seconds only if the key already has an expiry time kv.expire('username', 180, 'XX');

   // Set a key's time to live in seconds only if the key's expiry time is greater than the specified time